History and Philosophy

 In 2004, the American Association of Colleges of Nursing (AACN) endorsed the Position Statement on the Practice Doctorate in Nursing, which proposed to change the education of advanced practice nurses (APNs) by requiring a DNP by 2015 as the entry level for practice for nurse practitioners, nurse anesthetists, clinical nurse specialists and nurse midwives.
 In the spring of 2010, the Kentucky Legislature passed SB 127 allowing regional universities to offer a DNP program.
 Following completion of a needs assessment of the advanced practice nurses in the WKU service area, the faculty developed a proposal for a DNP program.

 In the spring of 2011, the School of Nursing graduate program received approval from the WKU Board of Regents, the Kentucky Board of Nursing and the Kentucky Council on Post Secondary Education for a new DNP program with tracks for Post-MSN and Post BSN students.
 Twenty (20) Post-MSN DNP students were admitted in the fall of 2011.
-Post-BSN students will be admitted to the DNP program in the fall of 2013.
+BSN to DNP students were first admitted to the DNP program in the fall of 2013.